-4.2 Implication of Taylor diagram
+4.2 Taylor diagram and future implications

+Taylor diagram has allowed us to visually compare time series of forecasts from 37 forecast models along with the historical forecasts against the observations in one graph both in terms of forecast accuracy and uncertainty.
+Therefore, Taylor diagram can help simplify the model selection process by illustrating the performance quantitatively among all forecast models.
+Based on the Taylor diagrams for all 18 Fraser sockeye stocks, we concluded that the forecast based on the historically selected forecast model was not ideal compared to those from many other forecast models.
+The framework developed through this study can be adopted for future model selection and forecast.

-Taylor diagram is a visualization tool to present observations, forecast and candidate models into one graph.
-It is a powerful tool not only to inform forecast accuracy but also assess uncertainty range, that not many of current other performance metrics have the ability to handle.
-Many Fraser sockeye stocks showed strong cyclic patterns with a dominate year every four years, and to forecast the dominate year is more challenging than other years and forecast are usually less accurate (DFO, 2021).
-2022 is a dominate year and our results looks promising.
-Our current retrospective analysis only goes back 3 cycles, as the time series extended, it will be interesting to separate cycle years and plot cycle-specific Taylor diagrams to further improve accuracy.
+Many Fraser sockeye stocks showed strong cyclic patterns with a dominant year every four years (Figure S2).
+Forecasting for the dominant years was more challenging with usually less accurate forecasts compared to other years (DFO, 2021).
+Nevertheless, our forecast for the dominant year 2022 was promising.
+Our retrospective analysis only goes back to 2009, about 3 cycles; as the time series extends, it will be interesting to separate cycle years and plot cycle-specific Taylor diagrams to identify models specifically tailored to cycle years.

-In terms of the best model suggested by Talyor diagram, we are currently select visually by looking at the relative positions and it could be sometimes subjective.
-For example best RMSE model may not have best SD or best R or vice versa.
-In the future, we can automate this process by integrating a single distance metric so it can be automatically calculated, similar to Mohn’s rho value (Mohn, 1999).
-If such metric is developed, it is also useful to run retrospectively, to come up with the best machine suggested models.
+Currently, our framework allows us to select a model by visually looking at the models’ relative positions in Taylor diagram, which could be subjective.
+For example, a best RMSE model may not have best SD or best R or vice versa.
+In the future, we intend to automate this process by automatically calculating a single distance metric, similar to Mohn’s rho value (Mohn, 1999) and integrating this metric into the model selection process for coming up with the best machine-suggested models.

-We currently only use 12 years retrospective results to draw the Taylor diagram.
-With more data coming, it is interesting to examine the relative positions of these models over time.
-Theoretically, informative models will move closer to observations as more years of data coming.
+We currently only used 12 years’ retrospective results to draw the Taylor diagram.
+As time progresses, it will be interesting to examine how the relative positions of these models evolve over time.
+Theoretically, informative models will move closer to observations as more years of data becoming available.
 Models with false alarms will either wander around or move further away from observations.
-Monitoring the directions of each model for multiple years may give us hint on which models are better or have the tendency to become better, so we can come up with best human suggested models.
+Monitoring the directions of each model for multiple years may give us hints on which models are better or have the tendency to become better.

-Taylor diagram can also be used for forecast evaluation.
-Ideally, our forecast should exceed all existing models and all machine suggested models and should be the closest one to observation.
-The current forecast still have room to improve, we are not there yet.

-4.3 Caveats of current work
+4.3 Forecast models for non-stationary relationships